 In this exciting, hands-on program, you’ll become part of a film crew that gets to write, direct and produce an original movie!
 Each crew will work with an experienced film maker to learn the basics of screenwriting, storyboarding, camera angles, acting, and directing, as they create their own short digital movie.
-Students will also have the opportunity to learn the basics of video editing in iMovie, as they prepare their final project to be shown to the public at the annual Summer Academy Film Festival, which is held at the end of the summer for all students, family and friends.
+Students will also have the opportunity to learn the basics of video editing in iMovie, as they prepare their final project.
 Students who bring a mobile storage device can leave with their work.
-After the Film Festival, all students will be provided with access to a downloadable version of the films, so they can share their work with family and friends.
+After the camp, all students will be provided with access to a downloadable version of the films, so they can share their work with family and friends.

 |Course Date Info:|

 If these dates don't fit your schedule try: Digital Film Basic: Session A

 UGA Center for Continuing Education & Hotel

 Overnight students will check in at the residence hall on Sunday evening and check out on Saturday morning.
 Day students will check in on Monday morning between 8-8:30am.
 Early drop off is available between 7:30-8:00am.
 Classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 This course is designed to accommodate both absolute beginners and students with some prior experience with digital video.
 Students are grouped into film crews at the beginning of the week, based on their interests, skill level, and the role(s) they want to explore (acting, directing, camera operation, crew, etc.).
 Many students attend this camp for multiple years, since the camp’s structure continuously provides new experiences and opportunities for growth.